Sigmmma/c20/src/content/h3/tags/style/readme.md

 | overheated_weapon_retreat | 94 | Requires research

 # Ambush

+Behaviors related to the AI being able to engage an enemy they are fleeing from under special circumstances

 | Ambush flags | Index | Description
 |-------|-------|---------
 | AMBUSH | 95 | Requires research